How to challenge a New Zealand coroner's finding at an inquest

 Issues as to criminal or civil liability are not decided in the Coroner's Court.
 The coroner may however make recommendations to appropriate authorities in order to minimise the chances of further deaths occurring in the same way as the death that is the subject of the inquest.

 If a coroner intends to make any adverse comments about a deceased person then the coroner must first inform the deceased's immediate family.
 Similarly, if the coroner is to make any adverse comment about a living person, the coroner must first inform that person.

-After the inquest is held a copy of the inquest proceedings can be obtained from:
+After the inquest is held a copy of the inquest proceedings can be obtained from the Coronial Services Office.

 You are entitled to obtain a copy of the coroner's findings, any recommendations made by the coroner, and any written evidence presented at the inquest.
 It should be noted that the coroner may order that certain material not be published, in which case copies of this material will not be released.

 What can I do if I want to dispute the coroner's decision?

 If you do not agree with the decision of a coroner the following procedures are available: